ippontech/blog-usa/posts/go-cli-from-scratch.md

 	* Practical Feature 3 - The daily driver of features
 ```

 New users should be able to understand what the tool does and how to actually use it.
-We already clearly defined the main features of our tool so putting together this usage text will be easy.
+We already clearly defined the main features of our tool, so putting together this usage text will be easy.

-So based on the features defined above I came up with this, feel free to modify as you see fit:
+Based on the features defined above, I came up with this; feel free to modify as you see fit:

 ```go
 var usage = `Usage: gupi command [options]